wrinkledeth/penrose_takehome/Notes.md

 https://ethereum.stackexchange.com/questions/65019/goethereum-getting-publickeybytes-from-given-public-key

 To derive the public address from the public key bytes, you need to take the last 20 bytes from the keccack256 hash of the public key:

+*** This is important.
+You can get the wallet address from the public key, but not the reverse!

 Public key Bytes to Hex